schwabyio/xrun/README.md

           <program-command> - Required.
 Valid program-command values are:

-                                          g[et]  - GET a list of Postman collections within the given suiteId. a[ll]  - Run ALL Postman collections within the given suiteId.
+                                          g[et]  - GET a list of Postman collections within the given xRunProjectPath. a[ll]  - Run ALL Postman collections within the given xRunProjectPath.
-                               <collectionList>  - Run one or more Postman collections within the given suiteId by providing a
+                               <collectionList>  - Run one or more Postman collections within the given xRunProjectPath by
-                                                   csv list of COLLECTION NAMEs.
+                                                   providing a csv list of COLLECTION NAMEs.

     --settingsKey settingsValue - Optional.
 Any number of settings overrides.